Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.SDK/README.md

 Return Null if invalid != null otherwise

-## Pay off a coupon
+## Pay off coupon

-Pays off a coupon an returns operations to perform on the basket
+Pays off a coupon and returns operations that can be performed on the basket.

 | **Function(POST)** | **Parameter** | **Type** | **Description** |
 | --- | --- | --- | --- |